 No celery, no olives, no relish, no need for other things.
-We're keeping this as a basic egg salad with just the bare minimum- just the way momma made it!
+We're keeping this as a basic egg salad with mustard, using just the bare minimum- just the way momma made it!

 Of course, you can feel free to add in whatever you want, I've grown to realize egg salad is made differently in many households and some pretty creative ingredients can be added to change it up.

 🍽 Equipment Needed

 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.